heclak/community-a4e-c/README.md

 - **Systems:**
 - **Missions:**
 - **Liveries:**
-  - Community A-4E III: Forever Free livery displays two digits on the flaps.
+  - Community A-4E III: Forever Free livery displays two digits on the flaps, matching the nose and tail.
 - **Weapons and Loadouts:**
   - CBU-2B/A weight is calculated correctly.
 Weapon release and spread cause fewer collision-based self-destructs when the weapon is released.
 - **Quality of Life:**
   - Throttle Increment and Throttle Decrement inputs function properly.
 A new slider in the special menu is available to adjust throttle rate for these inputs from 1 to 5%.
   - Kneeboard Manual:
     - Waypoints on the navigation page enumerate 11 waypoints, and can't overrun the instructions on the page.
-    - Corrected erroneous procedures for ground radar.
+    - Placing a 300 gallon tank on the center pylon enumerates properly on the kneeboard loadout page.
-    - 300 gallon tanks on the center pylon enumerates properly on the kneeboard loadout page.
+    - Corrected erroneously listed procedures for ground radar.
     - Corrected erroneous procedures for air refueling.
   - VR hand positions: Users are encouraged to enable *Use Hand Controllers*, *Hand controllers use Cockpit Stick*, and *Hand Controllers use Cockpit Throttle*, and *Hand Interaction Only When Palm Grip is Obtained*.
 Be aware that it is easy to accidently power down the engine if you touch it with your virtual index finger while holding the grip button.
 Always approach the throttle with your finger above it.
 - **Sounds:**